jacksho-vfx/onepiece/docs/render_api.md

 registry, so bespoke adapters can be surfaced to clients and tests by registering them with the shared service instance.

+## Listing render jobs

+Use `GET /render/jobs` to inspect the in-memory job history maintained by the service.
+The endpoint now supports optional query parameters so dashboards and CLI tools can narrow the response without post-processing:

+- `limit` – maximum number of jobs to return.
+The response is truncated after the requested number of entries while preserving the default order.
+- `status` – repeatable parameter that filters the list to jobs matching any of the supplied status values.
+Filtering happens after the service refreshes job statuses from their adapters so callers always receive the latest state.
+- `farm` – repeatable parameter that restricts results to jobs submitted to the specified farm identifiers.
+Values match the adapter keys exposed by `/render/farms`.

+All filters are optional and can be combined.
+For example, `GET /render/jobs?status=running&farm=mock&limit=5` returns at most five jobs that are currently running on the `mock` adapter.

 ## Streaming walkthroughs

 Need end-to-end examples for monitoring render jobs?
 The